Belly Dance Festivals in Australia

 The first festival of the year is usually the Newcastle Belly Dance Festival.
 For a smaller regional city, this event punches above its weight.
 Perhaps it's because it is first cab off the rank, or maybe it's because accommodation is cheaper in Newcastle than in the capital cities, so it's more affordable.
 Or maybe it's just the great mix of styles!
 Originally held in January, it now usually takes place in February or March.

-In May, it's the turn of the Sydney Middle Eastern Dance Festival, which was once the premier festival in the whole of Australia.
-In the last few years - perhaps because people have spent all their money at the Newcastle festival! - the number of workshops has reduced, but the show and dance night are always a sell-out, and you will still meet every belly dancer in Sydney at the Souk on Sunday.
+The Sydney Middle Eastern Dance Festival used to be the premier festival in the whole of Australia.
+You would meet every belly dancer in Sydney at the Souk on Sunday.
 Here's an unusual number from the 2016 event!

 Many Sydney dancers also travel to the WAMED Festival in Perth, which is held in June or July.
 It's a long way to go but is often well worth it, with international and interstate teachers offering workshops.